csurgay/ansible-training/lessons/17_Tags/README.md

 #### Using Tags with Facts

-Ansible facts are system details collected from managed nodes.
-By default, facts are gathered at the start of every playbook, but this can slow down execution.
-You can use tags to gather facts only when needed.
+Ansible Facts are system details collected from Managed Hosts.
+By default, Facts are gathered at the start of every Playbook, but this can slow down execution.
+You can use tags to gather Facts only when needed.
 ```yaml
 ---
 - name: Gather facts with tags